Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 Lastly, admire your handiwork and see everything at a glance.

-It is an inexpensive way to get customized storage for your junk drawer using boxes you already have, and it’s fun to arrange them in the drawer, too.
+It is an inexpensive way to get customized storage for your junk drawer.
+You can use boxes you already have.
+And it’s fun to arrange them in the drawer, too.

 Try it yourself and let me know how it goes!